zggl/deck.gl/dev-docs/roadmaps/tile-layer-roadmap.md

 ## Background

 As of deck.gl v8.0 release, the `TileLayer` has been a highly appreciated addition to deck.gl.
-It has been available for a couple of releases and has stabilized through a series of .
-However:
+It has been available for a couple of releases and has stabilized through a series of bug fix and improvement PRs and is already quite usable.

+However light usage of the layer quickly discovers that a number of things are lacking.
-- The similar `Tile3DLayer` has added features like caching, request scheduling and additive parent-child refinements that are missing in the 2D TileLayer
+- key features like caching, request scheduling and additive parent-child refinements have now been added to the `Tile3DLayer` but are missing in the similar but simpler 2D `TileLayer`.
 - A number of ambitious user PRs proposing to extend the `TileLayer` in new directions show how important this layer is to deck.gl users.
-Without a clear roadmap it is hard to review and accept these PRs in a timely way.
+Without a clear roadmap it is hard to provide guidance on and accept these PRs in a timely way.
+- ...

 ## Goals and Aspirations

-To be able to provide fair and unbiased feedback on the ambitious PRs and feature requests being opened on the `TileLayer`, it is important to define what the layer is supposed to be and not to be.
+To be able to provide fair and consistent feedback on the ambitious PRs and feature requests being opened on the `TileLayer`, it is important to define what the layer is supposed to be and not to be.

 Goals
 - High performance tile loading